inlets/inlets.dev/blog/_posts/2020-10-08-advanced-cloud-patterns.md

 ---
 layout: post
-title: Advanced Cloud Patterns with inlets
+title: Learn Advanced Cloud Networking Patterns with inlets
 description: Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets PRO for hybrid-cloud, multi-cluster and federation.
 author: Alex Ellis
 tags: sdn sdwan inlets-cloud